Integrations

 Pattern 3 — ConvertKit + Facebook Custom Audiences: bulk audience sync

-Facebook Custom Audiences are uploaded in batches via the Marketing API.
-The integration sounds like a one-time sync; in practice it’s a continuous reconciliation.
+Facebook Custom Audiences are uploaded in batches through the Marketing API.
+It sounds like a one-time sync.
+In practice it’s a continuous reconciliation.

 What breaks at scale: